0334321-LSE/Progetto-SOA/README.md

 ### Symlink (Not Mandatory)
 The user level system call **sys_symlink** and **sys_symlinkat** relies on other low level API.
 Also here there is an API that check permission, for documentation: "https://elixir.bootlin.com/linux/latest/source/security/security.c#L1866".
 This API can be blocked to rise the security level.

+## Log Data
+### Singlefs
+The log file is located into a custom file system that contains only one file (the log).
+The open,read and write operation are custom.
+In particular the write function allows only the append mode so the data are written at the end of the file.
+The file is composed by an header that shows the contents and each row represent an access attempt to black listed file/dir with specific information.
 ## Some Problems